-If you have previously made an agreement through mediation and one of you does not keep up their end of the bargain, the Memorandum, while not legally binding, may be used as a form of evidence to demonstrate the terms of the agreement, which may play a part in the court’s decision when determining contact rights from that point onwards.
+If you have made a previous agreement through mediation and one of you fails to keep up their end of the bargain, the Memorandum, while not legally binding, can be used as a form of evidence to demonstrate the terms of the agreement.
+This may play a part in the court’s decision when determining contact rights from that point onwards.

 Child Arrangements Orders

-In the majority of cases, a Child Arrangement Order (previously known as a Contact Order), proves unnecessary, as parents can typically agree on what is reasonable access for both father and mother either between them or with the help of mediation.
-However, when this fails, you can apply to the courts.
-This order falls under the Children’s Act 1989 and outlines the resident parent, who can have contact with the child (in this case, we’re referring to the father, however, Child Arrangements Orders may also be sought by grandparents, siblings or extended family), and how long they can have contact for.
+In the majority of cases, a Child Arrangement Order (previously known as a Contact Order), proves unnecessary, as parents can typically agree on what is reasonable access for both father and mother, either between them or with the help of mediation.
+However, when all else fails, you can apply to the courts.
+This order falls under the Children’s Act 1989 and outlines the resident parent, who can have contact with the child (in this case, we’re referring to the father, but Child Arrangements Orders may also be sought by grandparents, siblings or extended family) and how long they can have contact for.
 This is a legally binding agreement, meaning if either party fails to comply, they can be held in contempt of court and face serious legal repercussions.

 Going to court can be costly and time-consuming.
-You’ll need to hire a family solicitor and pay court fees, but more than this, the ordeal can be incredibly stressful, not only for you and the mother of your child, but also for the child themselves.
+You’ll need to hire a family solicitor and pay court fees, but more than this, the ordeal can be incredibly stressful, not only for you and the mother of your child but also for the child themselves.
 Legal battles can put an enormous strain on parental relationships — no parent wants their child to see them at odds with the other, and no child wants to be at the centre of what is essentially a fight for access.
 Where children are old enough to make a decision, they may feel that they need to make a choice between either parent, which can significantly impact their wellbeing.
-Court should only ever be considered as a last resort, and it’s vital to seek advice from an experienced solicitor before taking action.
-A solicitor may be able to help you reach an agreement without having to go to court, or represent you, which can help resolve the case as quickly and with as little strain on the family as possible.
+The court should only ever be considered as a last resort, and it’s vital to seek advice from an experienced solicitor before taking action.
+A solicitor may be able to help you reach an agreement without having to go to court or represent you in the event that you do, which can help resolve the case as quickly and with as little strain on the family as possible.

 Having Access to Your Children